maazkhandev75/RailSync/README.md

 ```
 2. First you should setup your database from the backup `RailSync_DB_backup.bak` file provided in the SQL directory of repo.

+3. Plug your credentials in the .env file.

-3. Run the server and visit `localhost:4000`.
+4. Run the server and visit `localhost:4000`.

 ## 🧪 Testing Guide